 At the moment you will only need to claim Universal Credit if:

-- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the these, or
+- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the benefits UC is replacing, or

 - You have been sent a ‘migration notice’ – you may receive one of these if you live in Harrogate and agree to take part in a pilot.